Summer Solstice Celebrations Around the World

 Indigenous communities of South America welcome the summer solstice with the annual Inti Raymi Festival.
 This festival celebrates the summer harvest and praises Pachamama (the Earth) and Inti (the sun) through dance, colourful costumes, and feasting.

 In the city that never sleeps, hundreds of thousands of New Yorkers gather in Times Square and welcome the summer season with yoga!
-A favourite and must is of course the Sun Salutation poses.
-Its popularity has grown over the years that a live broadcast is now available for people who couldn’t make it or to those who live outside of New York City or the USA in general.
+A favourite and must are of course the Sun Salutation poses.
+Its popularity has grown over the years such that a live broadcast is now available for people who couldn’t make it or to those who live outside of New York City or the USA in general.

-In Spain locals celebrate the beginning of summer with fire!
+In Spain, locals celebrate the beginning of summer with fire!
 In the Festival de Sant Joan, everything from bonfires to fireworks are on display.
 But don’t worry too much about the fire because you’ll always have the soothing waters of the Mediterranean Sea to cool you off.
 So don’t miss out on Spain’s hottest festival.
 It will surely leave you “fired” up!